zflegle3/portfolio/README.md

 [Check it out here!](https://zflegle3.github.io/portfolio-22/)

 ## Summary
-This project was built and designed my myself as part of the Odin Project's getting hired course.
+This project was built and designed my myself as part of the Odin Project.
 The main objective of this project was to use the combined skillset taught throughout the Javascript Fullstack Curriculum & showcase the best projects.

 ### Technologies:
 * JavaScript
 * HTML
-* CSS
+* SASS
 * React

 ### Features
-* Responsive design for desktop and mobile
+* Responsive design for desktop and mobile screen sizes
 * Alternate color themes
-* CSS Animations on load and page scroll
+* Animations on load and page scroll